FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 53. Write a program to Merge Sorted Arrays.

-### 54. Write a program to remove Duplicates from Sorted List
+### 54. Write a program to remove Duplicates from Sorted List.

 ### 55. Write a program to print the following Pattern:
 ```html